Notice of Pre-AIA or AIA Status

 However, Thakur teaches wherein the controller is programmed to control the buffer chamber to heat the substrate while the substrate treated by the process chamber waits before being carried out (Thakur, Figs. 2C and 2G, [0074]-[0076], plural substrates are individually heated on shelves 185 while in buffer chamber prior to transfer to processing chamber 201, where one or plural wafers can be transferred to/from processing chamber 201).

-It would have been obvious to one ordinarily skilled in the art at the time of filing to have incorporated the substrate heating mechanisms and associated controller programming as taught by Thakur into the apparatus of modified Iizuka as doing so would help minimize the temperature stabilization time needed by the processing chamber, thereby enhancing throughput (Thakur, [0143]).
+It would have been obvious to one ordinarily skilled in the art at the time of filing to have incorporated the substrate heating mechanisms, purging gas, and associated controller programming as taught by Thakur into the existing buffer station of modified Iizuka as doing so would help minimize the temperature stabilization time needed by the processing chamber, thereby enhancing throughput (Thakur, [0143]), while also helping maintain the buffer chamber free from contaminants (Thakur, [0068]).

-Regarding claim 3, Iizuka teaches wherein the buffer chamber is provided separately in each process chamber in response to the process chamber being plural (Fig. 1, [0037], each process module 15 includes a buffer chamber 15A and process chamber 15B).
+Regarding claim 3, Iizuka teaches wherein the semiconductor manufacturing facility comprises multiple ones of the buffer chamber and multiple ones of the process chamber, and a respective one of the multiple ones of the buffer chamber is provided separately for each of the multiple ones of the process chamber (Fig. 1, [0037], each process module 15 includes a buffer chamber 15A and process chamber 15B).

 Regarding claim 4, Iizuka teaches wherein the buffer chamber is coupled to a front surface of the process chamber, into which the substrate is loaded (Fig. 1, [0037], a wafer W is loaded into buffer chamber 15A via gate valve GV1, and then subsequently transferred into process chamber 15B via gate valve GV2).